binli/binli.github.com/_posts/cfs.md

 Privacy Policy
 ===

-GNOME.Asia will not, under any circumstances, release information about attendees of the event, such as contact information, names, etc. Our privacy policy, which we strictly adhere to, protects the privacy of all participants of GNOME.Asia (delegates, speakers, volunteers, etc.).
+GNOME.Asia will not, under any circumstances, release information about attendees of the event, such as contact information, names, etc. Our privacy policy, which we strictly adhere to, protects the privacy of all participants of the GNOME.Asia Summit (delegates, speakers, volunteers, etc.).

 Information about delegates will only be released in the form of demographics.
 Emailing of registered attendees will be done only by GNOME.Asia, never by a sponsor.
 However, sponsors/exhibitors may collect information from delegates by encouraging them to provide contact information at the stall (“drop your card or fill a form”), through contests run at the stall or through communication included in the delegate kit.